szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Agent: continue``: Prompt sent to automatically continue the conversation.

+* ``Agent: continue (always, more steps)``: Prompt sent to always automatically continue the conversation (more reasoning - "Always continue..." option).

 * ``Agent: goal update``: Prompt to instruct how to update current goal status.

 * ``Experts: Master prompt``: Prompt to instruct how to handle experts.